-As much a you think that you can play everything, the industry unfortunately doesn't think like that.
-Its a sad truth, that in a highly over-saturated market, people love to pigeon hole you and put you in a ‘box’.
+As much a you believe that you can play every type of character, the industry unfortunately doesn't always think like that.
+Its a sad truth, that in a highly over-saturated market, people love to slightly pigeon hole you and put you in a ‘box’ that works for them.

 This is something that you can use to your advantage though if you can figure out your casting early, and also something that your agent will love, as it shows that you understand what kind of actor you are, its not to say you can’t play a range within that, but there is always limits, work out what they are.

 This casting bracket, if you can work it out before your headshot shoot, will allow you and your photographer to work together to explore that during your shoot, and get the shots that will work for you.